SOC-ICNN: From Polyhedral to Conic Geometry for Learning Convex Surrogate Functions: Method

 \end{proposition}

-\begin{proof}[Proof sketch] The equivalence is straightforward.
-Since the ReLU activation operates as $\sigma(a)=\max\{a,0\}$ element-wise, the forward pass inherently computes the component-wise minimum feasible solution satisfying the linear inequalities above.
-Because the output weights are non-negative ($\bm{c}\ge 0$), the objective function is monotonically non-decreasing with respect to $\bm{z}_L$.
-By induction, this smallest feasible solution optimally minimizes the objective, rendering the LP optimum identical to the network's forward value.
-The details are given in Appendix~\ref{app:relu_lp_equiv_proof}. \end{proof}
+\begin{proof}[Proof sketch] The ReLU recursion constructs the componentwise minimal feasible hidden states because \(\sigma(a)=\max\{a,0\}\) elementwise.
+For any feasible \(\{\bm z_\ell\}\), the monotonicity induced by \(U_\ell\ge0\) gives \(\bm z_\ell\ge\bar{\bm z}_\ell\) by induction, where \(\bar{\bm z}_\ell\) are the forward activations.
+Since \(\bm c\ge0\), every feasible point has objective value at least the forward value, while the forward activations themselves are feasible.
+Thus the LP optimum equals \(f_{\mathrm{ReLU}}(\bm{x})\).
+Details are given in Appendix~\ref{app:relu_lp_equiv_proof}. \end{proof}

-Proposition~\ref{prop:relu_lp_method} reveals that finite-width ReLU-ICNNs are polyhedral value-function models.
-Consequently, to systematically enhance their representational capacity while strictly preserving this transparent value-function interpretation, the most principled direction is to enlarge the underlying optimization class (e.g., from LP to SOCP) rather than heuristically modifying the activation functions.
+Proposition~\ref{prop:relu_lp_method} exposes the exact optimization class realized by finite-width ReLU-ICNNs: they are LP value-function models.
+This observation is not merely interpretive; it identifies the source of both their strength and their bottleneck.
+To break the bottleneck while preserving a value-function interpretation, the natural route is to enlarge the underlying optimization class rather than only modify local nonlinearities.